Measuring R\'enyi entropy with an Echo Protocol: Efficient Protocol for Measuring R enyi Entropy

 \item Update the $N_{\text{count}} \to N_{\text{count}}+1$.
 If $N_{\text{count}} <N_{\text{cycle}}$, go back to step 1.
 Otherwise, update $m_1 \to m_1+1$, and $N_{\text{count}} \to 0$.
 Go back to step 1 if $m_1 < D_{B}$.

 \end{enumerate} The measurement protocol is visualized in Fig.~\ref{Renyi2_protocol}.
 The protocol described above for measuring the second R\'enyi entropy requires approximately $\sim 2^{N_B} N_B N_A \times N_{\rm cycle}$ individual measurements.
-In comparison, the protocol used to measure the specific projected LE requires approximately $\sim N_B^2 N_A \times N_{\rm cycle}$ individual measurements.
+In comparison, the protocol used to measure the specific basis-resolved ETP requires approximately $\sim N_B^2 N_A \times N_{\rm cycle}$ individual measurements.